ValKmjolnir/Nasal-Interpreter/README.md

 is an ECMAscript-like language that used in [FlightGear](https://www.flightgear.org/).
 The designer is [Andy Ross](https://github.com/andyross).

-This interpreter is totally rewritten by [ValKmjolnir](https://github.com/ValKmjolnir) using `C++`(`-std=c++11`) without reusing the code in [Andy Ross's nasal interpreter](<https://github.com/andyross/nasal>).
+This interpreter is totally rewritten by [ValKmjolnir](https://github.com/ValKmjolnir) using `C++`(`-std=c++14`) without reusing the code in [Andy Ross's nasal interpreter](https://github.com/andyross/nasal).
 But we really appreciate that Andy created this amazing programming language and his interpreter project.

-Now this project uses __MIT license__ (2021/5/4).
-Edit it if you want, use this project to learn or create more interesting things (But don't forget me XD).
+This project uses __MIT license__ (2021/5/4).

 __Why writing this nasal interpreter?__
 In 2019 summer holiday,
 members in [FGPRC](https://www.fgprc.org/) told me that it is hard to debug with nasal-console in Flightgear, especially when checking syntax errors.
-So i tried to write a new interpreter to help them checking syntax error and even, runtime error.
+So i wrote a new interpreter to help them checking syntax error and even, runtime error.

 I wrote the lexer, parser and
-bytecode virtual machine(there was an ast-interpreter, but deleted after v4.0) to help checking errors.
+bytecode virtual machine to help checking errors.
-We found it much easier to check syntax and runtime errors before copying nasal-codes in nasal-console in Flightgear to test.
+We found it much easier to check syntax and runtime errors.

-Also, you could use this language to write some interesting programs and run them without the lib of Flightgear.
+You could also use this language to write some interesting programs and run them without the lib of Flightgear.
-You could add your own modules to make this interpreter a useful tool in your own projects (such as a script in a game just as Flightgear does).
+You could add your own modules to make the interpreter a useful tool in your own projects.

 ## __How to Compile__